zero-meta/EasyClangComplete/docs/settings.md

 Every path variable in settings can contain wildcards:

 - Any of [Sublime Text variables](https://www.sublimetext.com/docs/3/build_systems.html#variables).
 Most common ones:
-    + `$project_path` is replaced by the full path to the folder of the project to which the currently opened view belongs.
+    + `$project_base_path` is replaced by the full path to the root folder of the project to which the currently opened view belongs.
+This path is stored as "folder" variable within the `.sublime-project` file.
     + `$project_name` is replaced by the name of the current project.
 - `$clang_version` is replaced by the numeric version of used clang.
 - `~` is replaced by the path to user home directory.